-For it is there that Robbie Lawson helped Pufferbellies Toys & Books do something amazing this holiday: give back a sense of wonder and pride, as few stores can do using their incredible visual merchandising skills.
+Robbie Lawson helped Pufferbellies Toys & Books do something amazing one holiday season using their incredible visual merchandising skills.
+It gave back a sense of wonder and pride in a way few stores can do.

-Erin Branton the co-owner tells me how it all started.
-“Robbie is a family friend who works with my dad at Taylor & Boody Organbuilders near Staunton.
+Erin Branton, a co-owner, told me how it all started: "Robbie is a family friend who works with my dad at Taylor & Boody Organbuilders near Staunton.

 He and his family shop at Pufferbellies often, too.
 I saw some photos of a model he made of a church that they were building an organ for, and asked him if he could make gingerbread houses.

-He and I and my parents (my mom, Susan is my business partner, and my dad helps with everything) sat down and talked about which buildings we'd like to feature, and Robbie went and photographed all of them before starting to build his models.
+He, myself, and my parents (my mom, Susan, is my business partner, and my dad helps with everything) sat down and talked about which buildings we'd like to feature.
+Robbie went and photographed all of them before starting to build his models."

 One thing about Staunton that makes it stand out among other downtowns is that it has tons of original buildings that survived urban renewal during the last century.

-They came up with fake gingerbread houses built using foam board, hot glue, latex caulk and plastic candy to recreate six historic buildings.
-(You can see a set of 36 on Robbies Facebook page.)
-I’ll bet the visual merchandisers on Madison Avenue are jealous.
+They came up with fake gingerbread houses built using foam board, hot glue, latex caulk, and plastic candy to recreate six historic buildings.
+(You can see a set of 36 on Robbie's Facebook page.)

-It's because no matter how jaded you might be at cloyingly cute holiday commercials or how sick you might be of hearing White Christmas, I'll bet you were taken with these pictures.
+It's because no matter how jaded you might be at cloyingly cute holiday commercials or how sick you might be of hearing White Christmas in retail stores, I'll bet you were taken with these pictures.

 Even with minimal merch from the toy store in the window, you, for those brief moments, became like Ralphy in A Christmas Story.

-It works because so much of what we see across the retail landscape looks like this Walgreens.
-The windows have been filled with merchandising units which take up the lower ten feet.
+It works because so much of what we see across the retail landscape are windows filled with merchandising units that take up the lower 10 feet.

-Most retail development windows' only purpose is to allow minimal natural light into the store, while cutting off the view of the outside world.
+Most holiday store windows' only purpose is to allow minimal natural light into the store while cutting off the view of the outside world.

-See into your store's offerings to be enticed to come in and buy or
+See into your store's offerings to be enticed to come in and buy

-And that is the gift Pufferbellies and Robbie Lawson gave to the nearly 24,000 people who live in Staunton this holiday season.
-It's also what Pufferbellies did when they restored their storefront with original street-level doors, window frames, moldings and trim.
+That is the gift Pufferbellies and Robbie Lawson gave to the nearly 24,000 people who live in Staunton this holiday season.
+It's also what Pufferbellies did when they restored their storefront with original street-level doors, window frames, moldings, and trim.

 When Main Street retailers talk about what independent stores do for a community, they often talk about how they "give back to the community" through donations to worthy causes.

 In a world struggling with an onslaught of technology, these committed owners bring humanity back to its core.
-Their visual merchandising skills pulled off an amazing feeling in their retail customers.
+Their visual merchandiser skills pulled off an amazing feeling in their retail customers.